jakeberv/avian_molecular_shifts/README.md

 adapted from the Physalia course examples for machine learning in R.

+**mtDNA_supp_table.xlsx**

+Supplementary Table 3, as noted in the manuscript.
+This file describes assembly details for assembly and extraction of mtDNA genome data from the original AHE target capture data.

+**LHT_reference.xlsx_**

+This reference table contains a database of life-history traits analyzed in the present study, which are collated from a variety of sources (as described in the manuscript).
+This table contains only raw data, and does not include estimated values (See R code and RDS files).

 **RDS folder**

 This folder contains RDS files (R data objects).
 These files